l2lee/Automotive-Supply-Chain-Analysis/README.md

 ### Data Processing Steps
 1. Combine Datasets & Assign Trading Volumes
-* All CSV files are merged, and trading volumes are randomly assigned in Python for further analysis.
+* All CSV files are merged, and trading volumes are randomly generate from Uniform distribution U(100, 1000) in Python for further analysis.
 * Script: `preprocessing/combine.py`
 2. Standardize Regions, Calculate Yearly Trading Volumes, and Combine Supply Group Data
 * The process regularizes model region data with the formatted country data.
 Output is stored in `preprocessing/combined_preprocessed.csv`.